Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

+Bone scan.
 This test shows whether cancer has spread to your bones.
 For this test, you’ll be injected with a small amount of radioactive substance.
 This substance will travel through your bloodstream and collect in areas of abnormal bone growth.
 Pictures are taken with a special camera and any spots that show up may be caused by cancer.
 Spots may also light up due to things like arthritis or infection and will need to be investigated further.
-The bone scan is the most sensitive technique currently available for identifying breast cancer that has spread to the bones.
+The bone scan is the most sensitive method available for showing breast cancer that has spread to the bones.

 PET scan.
 A PET scan is used to find cancer cells in the body.
 A needle is used to put a radioactive sugar into a vein.
 The sugar travels through the blood throughout the body and is taken up by the cancer cells.
 Cancer cells are more active and use more sugar than normal cells usually do.
 A scanner is then used to get pictures of the body that contain the radioactive sugar.

 Your healthcare provider will talk with you about which tests you'll have.
 Make sure to get ready for the tests as instructed.
 Ask questions and talk about any concerns you have.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR